faceyspacey/transition-group/README.md

 *note: you can have as many nested `<AnimatedChild />`'s as you want.
 This just happens to be a switcher :)*

 # API
+The below props can be applied to both `<AnimatedTransitionGroup />` and `<AnimatedChild />`.
+The difference is that if you provide them to `AnimatedTransitionGroup`, they will be passed down to `AnimatedChild`.
+And of course, if `AnimatedChild` supplies its own, it will override it. duh!

 ### prefix: string
-the string pre-pended to all classes like this: `myPrefix-appear`, `myPrefix-appear-active`, `myPrefix-enter`, etc
+the string prepended to all classes like this: `myPrefix-appear`, `myPrefix-appear-active`, `myPrefix-enter`, etc

 ### duration: number
+the time in milliseconds that child components are expected to animate for

 ### delay: number
+the time in milliseconds that child components are supposed to wait before being animated.
+Instances won't be removed from the DOM until the sum of the delay and duration has been reached.

 ### appear: string
 ### enter: string
 ### leave: string
+by suppling these you can override the classes applied, e.g: `leave-active` can be `foobar-active`

 ### enterDuration: number
 ### leaveDuration: number